pungggi/bc_al_upgradeassistant/README.md

 The following settings apply to both Claude API and VS Code Language Model API backends:

-- `bc-al-upgradeassistant.claude.defaultSystemPrompt`: Default system prompt to use with AI models
+- `bc-al-upgradeassistant.defaultSystemPrompt`: Default system prompt to use with AI models
-- `bc-al-upgradeassistant.claude.defaultLanguage`: Default language code (e.g., "de-DE") to use in prompts as the translation language
+- `bc-al-upgradeassistant.defaultLanguage`: Default language code (e.g., "de-DE") to use in prompts as the translation language
-- `bc-al-upgradeassistant.claude.prompts`: Collection of prompts for AI models
+- `bc-al-upgradeassistant.prompts`: Collection of prompts for AI models
-- `bc-al-upgradeassistant.claude.autoSaveAlCode`: When enabled, automatically saves AL code blocks from AI responses
+- `bc-al-upgradeassistant.autoSaveAlCode`: When enabled, automatically saves AL code blocks from AI responses
-- `bc-al-upgradeassistant.claude.codeSaveMode`: How to handle multiple AL code blocks ("ask" or "saveAll")
+- `bc-al-upgradeassistant.codeSaveMode`: How to handle multiple AL code blocks ("ask" or "saveAll")
-- `bc-al-upgradeassistant.claude.debugMode`: When enabled, shows the prompt being sent to the AI model in a document for review before sending
+- `bc-al-upgradeassistant.debugMode`: When enabled, shows the prompt being sent to the AI model in a document for review before sending

 ### Claude API Specific Settings